 - Weight gain

 - Irregular menstrual periods

 Very often, nodules produce no symptoms.
-Health care providers find thyroid nodules only during a routine physical exam or imaging tests that are done for another reason.
+Health care providers often find thyroid nodules during a routine physical exam or imaging tests that are done for another reason.
 A few people have thyroid nodules that are big enough that they notice the nodule on their own and ask a provider to examine their neck.

 Exams and Tests

 If a provider finds a nodule or you have symptoms of a nodule, the following tests may be done: